rabinghimire2023/NLP-using-NLTK/README.md

 #### 7. Named Entity Recognition
-Named Entity Recognition involves identifying and categorizing named enitites in text data.
+Named Entity Recognition involves identifying and categorizing named entities in text data.
 NER is essential for information extraction and helps in understanding the structure and meaning of textual content.

 ## Installation of the module
-- Git clone
+- git clone git@github.com:rabinghimire2023/NLP-using-NLTK.git
 ```
 git clone
 ```